kjspring/dsc-phase-3-project-v2-3/README.md

 ### Data
 The data used for this analysis was the [National 2009 H1N1 Flu Survey (NHFS)](https://www.cdc.gov/nchs/nis/data_files_h1n1.htm) conducted by the CDC.
 This phone survey asked respondents whether they had received the H1N1 influenza and seasonal influenza vaccines and additional questions covering their social, economic, and demographic background, opinions on risks of illness and vaccine effectiveness, and behaviors towards mitigating transmission.
 This was in reaction to a novel influenza virus, H1N1 or ‘swine flu’, beggining to circulate in the United States.
 A vaccine for H1N1 was developed and available to the public by the end of 2009.
 This vaccine was separate from the traditional influenza vaccine because H1N1 emerged too late to be included in the trivalent seasonal influenza vaccine for 2009.

-A partially cleaned version of the 2009 NHFS survey was obtained from [Driven Data](https://www.drivendata.org/competitions/66/flu-shot-learning/page/211/#metric)
+A partially cleaned version of the 2009 NHFS survey was obtained from [Driven Data](https://www.drivendata.org/competitions/66/flu-shot-learning/page/211/#metric).
+The final cleaned version used for analysis contains 33 variables and 26,707 observations.

 ### Suitability of Data
 While this data is over 10 years old and targets only part of the potential vaccine cocktail Moderna, Inc. will include with their combined seasonal flu and COVID-19 vaccine, this dataset can be used to build a predictive model in line with Moderna’s needs.
 Moderna Inc. wants to have a predictive model to identify individuals that will or will not be vaccinated against influenza and COVID-19 in a combined vaccine.
 The last time there was a serious novel respiratory virus pandemic like COVID-19 was in 2009 during the H1N1 pandemic.
 This time period accurately reflects our current period of having a regular seasonal flu vaccine and a separate novel respiratory virus circulating.
 After 2009, H1N1 was included in the seasonal influenza vaccine and the population only had to have a single influenza vaccination.

 ## Modeling

+Moderna's business problem is a classification problem and the solution is to be able to take in a series of variables from a patient and predict if this person is going to get a vaccination or not.
+The classification solution uses machine learning algorithms such as decision trees, random forests, and XGBoost was used to create predictive models and assess the most important variables from this dataset.

 ## Evaluation